ravi312/articleTurtle/draft-v1.md

 >
 > **P3:** Random as it is enigmatic.

-It might be useful to look closely at the specific affordance of the turtle Graphics approach which helped in forging the connection and also contrast it with the conventional way random is introduced in other text-based popular languages.
+It might be useful to look closely at the specific affordance of the turtle Graphics (use consistently) approach which helped in forging the connection and also contrast it with the conventional way random is introduced in other text-based popular languages.
 We take the example of python and C++ to compare the syntax of the same with turtle Blocks.

 Here are examples of generating random integers in the range of 0-50 in all these 3 environments,